xfrv/notifications-at-top/README.md

+thanks to SamarthCat, i just modify the position so it just MyDockFinder friendly

 # Notifications At The Top Of The Screen
 Move windows 11 / 10 notifications to the top of the screen.